ratsakatika/camera-traps/README.md

 1. Clone the repository.
 2. Download the [detection and classification models](#-models).
 3. Create the camera traps virtual environment with pip (requirement.txt - recommended) or conda (environment.yaml).
 4. Create a dedicated email account to receive the 4G camera trap photos and generate an app password.
-Your email provider **must** support app passwords (e.g. [Gmail](https://myaccount.google.com/apppasswords)).
+Your email provider **must** support app passwords (e.g. <a href="https://myaccount.google.com/apppasswords" target="_blank">Gmail</a>).
 5. Set up your 4G camera trap to send photos to this dedicated email address.
-6. Create a group in Telegram and note down the [chat ID](https://www.wikihow.com/Know-Chat-ID-on-Telegram-on-Android) (it should start with '#-100').
+6. Create a group in Telegram and note down the <a href="https://www.wikihow.com/Know-Chat-ID-on-Telegram-on-Android" target="_blank">chat ID</a> (it should start with '#-100').
-7. Create a bot in Telegram using @BotFather and note down the bot token ([detailed instructions here](https://core.telegram.org/bots/tutorial)).
+7. Create a bot in Telegram using @BotFather and note down the bot token (<a href="https://core.telegram.org/bots/tutorial" target="_blank">detailed instructions here</a>).
 Add the bot to your Telegram group and make it an admin.
 8. Update the config.yaml file with your email account settings and Telegram chat ID and bot token.
 9. Update the [camera locations](data/camera_locations.csv) CSV file with your camera(s) details, location and a google maps link.
 10. Verify that the settings in the the [alert system script](scripts/advanced_alert_system.py) meet your requirements.